SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 If you are interested in learning electron dynamics calculations in extended periodic systems, please look into these exercises.
 :any:`Exercise-4 <exercise-4>`
-illustrates the ground state solution of the crystalline silicon.
+illustrates the ground state calculation of the crystalline silicon based on DFT.
 :any:`Exercise-5 <exercise-5>`
-illustrates the calculation of linear response properties of the crystalline silicon to obtain the dielectric function.
+illustrates the calculation of linear response properties of the crystalline silicon based on TDDFT to obtain the dielectric function.
 :any:`Exercise-6 <exercise-6>`
 illustrates the calculation of electron dynamics in the crystalline silicon induced by a pulsed electric field.

-Exercise-7 is for an irradiation and a propagation of a pulsed light in a bulk silicon, coupling Maxwell equations for the electromagnetic fields of the pulsed light and the electron dynamics in the unit cells.
+Exercise-7 is for a simultaneous calculation of the propagation of a pulsed light and electronic motion in a bulk silicon, coupling Maxwell equations for the electromagnetic fields of the pulsed light and the electron dynamics in the unit cells based on TDDFT.
 This calculation is quite time-consuming and is recommended to execute using massively parallel supercomputers.
 :any:`Exercise-7 <exercise-7>`
-illustrates the calculation of a pulsed, linearly polarized light irradiating normally on a surface of a bulk silicon.
+illustrates the calculation of a linearly polarized pulsed light irradiating normally on a surface of a bulk silicon.

-Next 2 exercises (Exercise-8 ~ 9) are for geometry optimization and
-Ehrenfest molecular dynamics based on the TDDFT method for an isolated molecule, acetylene C2H2.
+Next 2 exercises (Exercise-8 ~ 9) are for geometry optimization based on DFT and Ehrenfest molecular dynamics based on TDDFT for an isolated molecule, acetylene C2H2.
 :any:`Exercise-8 <exercise-8>`
 illustrates the geometry optimization in the ground state.
 :any:`Exercise-9 <exercise-9>`
 illustrates the Ehrenfest molecular dynamics induced by a pulsed electric field.

-:any:`Exercise-10 <exercise-10>` is for a macroscopic light propagation through a metallic nanosphere.
+:any:`Exercise-10 <exercise-10>` is for a macroscopic light propagation through a metallic nanosphere solving Maxwell equations.
 The optical response of the nanosphere is described by a dielectric function.
 Finite-Difference Time-Domain (FDTD) method is used to calculated the three-dimensional light propagation.

+Input files of exercises are included in SALMON, in the directory ``SALMON/samples/exercise_##_<description>/``.

 C2H2 (isolated molecules)
 -------------------------